Disney World Essentials: What to Pack in Your Disney Day Bag

 re-fills .

 - Mini cooler.
 Lockers are available on a first-come, first-served basis at all of the Disney theme parks.
-For pantry items that need to stay cold, some people choose to bring in a mini cooler and stow it in a locker when not being used.
+For pantry items that need to stay cold, some people choose to bring in a mini cooler and stow it in a locker when it’s not being used.

 Disney World Touring Items